Eric Young (wrestler): Feud with Bobby Roode (2006–2007)

 When Adam "Pacman" Jones joined TNA, Young was desperate to get an autograph, but ended up getting attacked by Ron Killings and spray painted by Pacman.
 Young started teaming up with Shark Boy on a consistent basis, nearly winning the number one contenders spot to the Tag Team Championship.
 Young was Judas Mesias' opponent in his official debut match, and was badly injured despite Shark Boy's rescue attempt.
 On the October 4 edition of Impact, Young faced and defeated James Storm in a Gauntlet match when he reversed Storm's sleeper hold into a pin.
 At Bound for Glory, Young won the 15 men Fight for the Right Battle Royal by pinning Robert Roode with a small package to win the first round.
 He was eliminated from the tournament in the second round after being pinned by Storm.
 From there, Young and Storm engaged in a storyline which saw them compete in beer drinking contests, most notably at Genesis, where Young took Storm's World Beer Drinking Championship belt after Storm passed out.
-Young defended the belt on the last Impact! before Turning Point in a 60-second speed drinking contest and won, but was assaulted by Storm.
+Young defended the belt on the November 29 episode of Impact! in a 60-second speed drinking contest and won, but was assaulted by Storm.
 He went on to defeat both Storm and the Angle Alliance, the latter as Samoa Joe and Kevin Nash's replacement partner for Scott Hall in matches at Turning Point.